 Sarah Burgess, who works in Customer Support, notes that she can feel over-stimulated in office environments.
 So she likes having the option to detach and maintain communication with coworkers virtually – along with the flexibility of being able to work remotely from places like Silicon Valley or New Orleans.

-Scott, on the other hand, will take his work to a nearby cafe for a change of scenery, or hop into his 4G-equipped Westfalia van (which has its own Instagram account) and work from the beach.
+Scott, on the other hand, will take his work to a nearby cafe for a change of scenery, or hop into his 4G-equipped Westfalia van and work from the beach.

-At some companies, remote workers must agree to a number of performance-tracking measures to ensure productivity, be it screen monitoring, keyboard/mouse tracking, etc. At Small Improvements we don’t believe in checking up on people’s work, but instead trust that they’re responsible and delivering on what their role requires.
-A culture of regular One on One meetings helps insure that managers and employees are in the loop on current progress.
+At some companies, remote workers must agree to a number of performance-tracking measures to ensure productivity, be it screen monitoring, keyboard/mouse tracking, etc. At Small Improvements, we don’t believe in checking up on people’s work, but instead, trust that they’re responsible and delivering on what their role requires.
+A culture of regular One on One meetings helps ensure that managers and employees are in the loop on current progress.

 “Being in a different time zone also means missing out on a lot,” Linda says.
 “Sometimes I would wake up and see decisions had been made without me having a chance to provide input.”